junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "Dean, I don't think she'd ever known you," Sam snorts.

 Dean gives him a stern look.
 "You don't know that."
-He shifts the attention back to the beauty, its muscle strong and warm under his palm.
+He shifts the attention back to the beauty, its muscles strong and warm under his palm.
 "We might have met in our previous lives or something.
 Tell me she's not exactly like Baby to you?"

 Sam tilts his head, regarding the horse, the tip of his lips curling.
 "Hmm." he has to agree.